Kaliurang, Central Java, Indonesia

 This “heavenly garden” was actually the backyard of a private museum that my Javanese friend highly recommended, Ullen Sentalu – the brainchild of the Haryono family.
 For $5, the museum shed light on the richness of Javanese history, focusing on the royal family and batik culture.
 The museum building was an attraction in itself.
 The entrance resembled a bower, almost entirely shrouded by foliage.
 One section was a gothic underground labyrinth of dim corridors and rooms.
 My favorite section was Kampung Kambang – a complex of small rooms built over a pond giving the illusion of floating on water.
 The water setting competed for attention with the contents, from poems to batik patterns – a lovely distraction, although I was also anxious about contracting malaria or dengue fever.
 There was so much for my memory to take in; the museum also strictly enforced a no-photo policy.

 A museum guide told history and introduced royal personages through anecdotes that sounded more like insider information than staid textbook facts.
 She balanced off reverence with a sense of familiar intimacy.
 The museum cast the spotlight on female members of the royal family.
 The most memorable was Gusti Nurul, a forward-thinking woman endowed with beauty and athletic skills, who was the first princess to reject polygamy (sultans would have scores of concubines).

 The museum celebrated art, not only by displaying its past glories, but also by promoting its development.
 A modern art gallery and a traditional Javanese dance studio were within its grounds.
-Before exiting the museum, we met a group of children who had just finished practicing their dance routines.
+Before exiting the museum, we met a group of children marching out from their dance practice.

-A statue of Ganesha stood guard the exit.
+A statue of Ganesha stood guard at the exit.
 Ganesha was the only Hindu god I could pick out in the crowd – thanks to his distinctive elephant trunk, tusks, and ears.
 The Hindu icon was right next to a musholla, an Islamic prayer room, indicative of the “unity in diversity” that POTUS Obama praised Indonesia for during a recent state visit to the country.